vargo-james/make-anything/README.md

 ## Quick Start

-If you know anything about makefiles, it is probably easiest to just download this one into your project directory, open it up, and take a look at the PROJECT SPECIFIC VARIABLES section.
+If you know anything about makefiles, it is probably easiest to skip the documentation below and just download the makefile into your project directory, open it up, and take a look at the PROJECT SPECIFIC VARIABLES section.
 The comments in the file explain the variables there.
 If you want more details, or you want to know how this makefile manages NDEBUG guards, then check out the guide below.

 If you don't know anything about makefiles, how did you get here?
 You will probably want to check out the GNU make manual and read the